-Professor of Politics (cross appointed to the War Studies Program) and Dean of the Division of Arts - J.J.
+Professor of Politics and Dean of the Faculty of Arts - J.J.
 Sokolsky, BA, MA, PhD

 Professor of Politics and Vice Dean of the Division of Continuing Studies - P. Constantineau, BA, MA, PhD

 Professor of Economics (cross appointed to the Business Administration Department) and Chair of Defence Management - P.J.S.
 Dunnett, BSc, MA, PhD